abbasbukhari/node-skeleton-fork/README.md

 ## Getting Started

 1. Create the `.env` by using `.env.example` as a reference: `cp .env.example .env`
 2. Update the .env file with your correct local information
-  - username: `final` // Making changes to rename the username to final instead of labber
+// Making changes to rename the username and password to final instead of labber.
+And renamming the database to final-db
+  - username: `final`
   - password: `final`
   - database: `final-db`
 3. Install dependencies: `npm i`